Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Adaptors for plugs (if needed).

-If you decide to join us on this epic route in the rainy season, you’ll still have an awesome time.
-But remember to take all your waterproofs to keep you dry and some great hiking boots to give you a good grip.
+If you decide to join us on this epic route in the rainy season, you’ll still have an excellent time.
+But remember to pack a rain jacket and good hiking boots for greater comfort during the trek.

 Whenever you want to join us on the Inca Trail, we’ll be ready and waiting with open arms to take you on the adventure of a lifetime!